Team-Spoofemon/finding-joy/game/assets/story/scene1.md

 JOY
 You're right.

-*stage:* JOY moves to the center, BUTTER moves to the center, WRATH turns to the left, JOY becomes happy
+*stage:* JOY moves to the center, BUTTER moves to the center, WRATH turns to the left, WRATH is angry, JOY is happy

 JOY
 Hi there, BUTTER!
 What seems to be the problem?